arubior/bilstm/README.md

 **DATASET**

-Download the Polyvore dataset from the authors of the paper [here](https://github.com/xthan/polyvore-dataset).
+Download the Polyvore dataset from the authors of the paper [here](https://github.com/xthan/polyvore-dataset) and extract it in the _bilstm/data_ folder.

 **TRAINING**